BodyMaps/ShapeKit/README.md

 ### How to choose your interested anatomical structures:

-Open the `config.yaml`file and list the anatomical structures you want to process under target_organs.
+Open the `config.yaml`file and list the anatomical structures you want to process under `target_organs`.
 It’s as easy as checking boxes on a form.

 ```
 # plug-and-play like Lego! choose organs for processing